dladd/pyFormex/user/pyformex-user-meeting-1.rst

 ---------------------
 * pyFormex Developer Forum:

-  - The `pyFormex project manager`_ presents some recent developments and ideas for future work:
+  - Benedict presents some recent developments and ideas for future work:

     - Combining different types of grids is now possible and currently available in the *fe* plugin (seperate node lists are merged into one list).
     - The current procedure to assign properties will be modified in order to allow assignment of a property to a list of object elements instead of via the object property numbers.